-- A statement explaining how the expense directly relates to the Recipient's successful performance of a task outlined in this Agreement; - A copy of those pages of the agenda that itemizes the registration fee; - A copy of local travel policy; and, - A copy of the travel voucher or a statement that no travel costs were incurred, if applicable.
+- A copy of the internal travel voucher or a statement that no travel costs were incurred, if applicable.
+Also, a statement on the voucher explaining how attendance at a conference directly relates to the Recipient's job duties; - A copy of those pages of the agenda that itemizes the registration fee; - A copy of local travel policy; and,

 When a meal is included in a registration fee, the meal allowance must be deducted from the reimbursement claim, even if the traveler decides for personal reasons not to eat the meal.
-See section 112.061(6)(c), Florida Statutes ("No one, whether traveling out of or in state, shall be reimbursed for any meal or lodging included in a convention or conference registration fee paid by the state.").
+See Section 112.061(6)(c), Florida Statutes ("No one, whether traveling out of or in state, shall be reimbursed for any meal or lodging included in a convention or conference registration fee paid by the state.").
 A continental breakfast is considered a meal and must be deducted if included in a registration fee for a convention or conference.
 However, in the case where a meal is provided by a hotel or airline, the traveler shall be allowed to claim the meal allowance provided by law.